-The results from this exercise is given in Table 3.
+The results from this exercise are shown in Table 3.
 The first two columns show between-occupation Gini coefficients among the fathers and sons in the sample.
-The third column shows the mean absolute income difference $|\Delta|$ between fathers and sons.
-The dispersion in income changes decreases over time; between 1865 and 1900 the mean absolute income difference was forty per cent of mean income, down to eighteen per cent in 1980-2011.
-The distribution of the population to groups of negative and positive dispersion also changes over time.
-Only 32 per cent of sons of 1865 fathers observe higher mean occupation income than their fathers, while 62 per cent of sons of 1980 fathers have higher mean incomes.
+The third column shows the mean absolute income difference $|\Delta|$ between fathers and sons.26 The dispersion in income changes decreases over time; between 1865 and 1900 the mean absolute income difference was forty percent of mean income, decreasing to eighteen percent in 1980-2011.
+The distribution of the population between groups of negative and positive dispersion also changes over time.
+Only 32 percent of sons of 1865 fathers have higher mean occupation income than their fathers, while 62 percent of sons of 1980 fathers have higher mean incomes.